izumariu/railway-signalling/Luxembourg/README.md

 - the _main signal (Signal fixe principal / SFP)_, which regulates the traffic flow,
 - the _distant signal (Signal fixe avancé / SFAv)_, which announces the aspect of the next main signal,
 - the _repeated distant signal (Signal fixe avancé répétiteur / SFAvR))_, which repeats the last distant signal and is only placed if the main signal isn't visible from a certain distance, and
-- the _barred track signal (Signal fixe de voie barrée / SFVb)_, which is a signal used to control shunting movements.
+- the _shunting signal (Signal fixe de voie barrée / SFVb)_, which is a signal used to control shunting movements.

-The SFP and SFVb signals can be combined, in this case the main signal is referred to as main signal with barred track signal (SFPVb) .
+The SFP and SFVb signals can be combined, in this case the main signal is referred to as main signal with shunting signal (SFPVb) .
 Similarly, the main and distant signals can be fixed on the same mast.

 If a signal or sign must not be taken into account, even when lit, it is covered by a Saint Andrew's cross (RM14: Cancellation marker for fixed signals out of order) which also cancels the complementary signals; if several signals are placed on a mast, only the one or those covered by a cross are cancelled.